Order to Cash Process Explained: Steps, KPIs & Automation

 ERP Integration

 Disconnected systems create more problems than they solve.
-The best O2C implementations feature deep, real-time integration between AR platforms and core business systems.
+The best O2C implementations feature deep, real-time integration with the core business systems like the AR or procurement software.
 This creates a single source of truth that enables faster decision-making across teams.

 Modern platforms provide bi-directional data flow, giving finance teams real-time visibility into customer payment status while allowing sales and success teams to access AR insights without needing extra ERP licenses.
 Platforms like Upflow exemplify this approach with native integrations to systems like Netsuite and Quickbooks.